keithrozario/lambda-cache/docs/user_guide.md

 ### Return Values

 Caching supports `String`, `SecureString` and `StringList` parameters with no change required (ensure you have `kms:Decrypt` permission for `SecureString`).
-For simplicity, `StringList` parameters are automatically converted into list (delimited by '/'), while `String` and `SecureString` both return the single string value of the parameter.
+For simplicity, `StringList` parameters are automatically converted into list (delimited by comma), while `String` and `SecureString` both return the single string value of the parameter.

 ## Secrets Manager